 One of the most difficult parts of parenting during this time is the constant shifting of recommendations and guidance (and everything else).
 It’s hard to be on the same page when you and your partner are both trying to absorb new information almost daily.
-To keep all this uncertainty from threatening your hard-won compromises, agree that you’ll check in on a weekly basis, or whenever a big change (like a new phase of reopening) occurs, and adjust your rules accordingly.
+To keep all this uncertainty from threatening your hard-won compromises, agree that you’ll check in on a weekly basis, or whenever a big change occurs, and adjust your rules accordingly.

 One way to do this, says Dr. Lee, is to agree you’ll keep a running list of concerns to address together — for instance, if you see a kid giving a high-five and want to remember to talk over high-fives with your partner, you can make a quick note instead of letting that worry take up mental space.
 You could also keep the list in a shared text thread for both parents to access easily.

 Your regular check-ins can also be a place to get on the same page about calls one parent had to make in the moment.
 For example, you might have arrived for a dentist appointment to find a crowded waiting room and, with no time to confer, decided to take the risk, because the dentist appointment had to happen that day.
 Dr. Lee notes that you can also be open with kids when rules are evolving in real time: “I’m making this call right now, but later we’ll think more about what to do next time this happens.”